Maypops: Food, Fun, Medicine

 As popular as they are, Maypops get stepped on a lot, but that doesn’t keep them down.

 They are one of five hundred kin in the passion flower family, specifically Passiflora incarnata (pass-siff-FLOR-ruh in-kar-NAY-tuh.)
 Passiflora means “passion flower” and incarnata means “in the flesh.”
-A relative, Passiflora edulis (pass-siff-FLOR-ruh ED-yoo-liss = edible) is used flavor Hawaiian Punch.
+A relative, Passiflora edulis (pass-siff-FLOR-ruh ED-yoo-liss = edible) is used to flavor Hawaiian Punch.
 When the flowering vine was first discovered by Spanish explorers in Florida in 1529 the shape of the blossom captured their imagination and they described it as a symbol for the “Passion of Christ.”

 “Maypops” is a two-season name.
 Here in Florida and other parts of the south they can blossom in May.
 But the fruits don’t get big enough to step on and “pop” until June or July.
 The name comes from “maracock” which is what the Powhatan Indians called it.
 And though thought of a “southern” wild fruit, Maypops grow as far north as Pennsylvania and west to Kansas, south to Texas, central Florida and Bermuda.
-Under cultivation the incarnata likes full sun to partial shade, light, evenly moist soil.
+Under cultivation P. incarnata likes full sun to partial shade, light, evenly moist soil.
 Deciduous, it can take temperatures down to 5F.
 In the wild they grow in sunny areas with good drainage, at the top of a berm, not the bottom.
 Many caterpillars like the Maypop including the Gulf Fritillary and Zebra Wing Butterfly.

 Oddly, while native to North America, Maypops are far more popular in Europe.
-Americans used make jelly out of them, the Indians cooked the leaves in fat.
+Americans used make jelly out of them, Native Americans cooked the leaves in fat.
 Europeans currently make pharmaceuticals.
 The fresh and dried whole plant has been used to treat nervous anxiety and insomnia.
 It is the most common ingredient in herbal sedatives in Europe.
 In Europe a teaspoon of dried, ground plant is used in a tea.
 Even a sedative gum has been made with Maypop.
 The active ingredient(s) is unknown.
 See the “herb blurb” below.
 Perhaps the Maypop vine is medicinal: It smells and tastes bad, as does most medicine that is good for you.
 What does the vine smell like?
 Like an old rubber shoe.
 The fruit, fortunately, does not share that…. too much.
-Oh, and will not make sense until you consider the general shape of the leaves and fruit: The Maypop is a relative of the papaya.
+Oh, and this will not make sense until you consider the general shape of the leaves and fruit: The Maypop is a relative of the papaya.

 I would add that cooking or sometimes mascerating green parts of edible plants with small small amounts of hydro- or glycocyanides releases the cyanide.
 Also note the “Herb Blurb” below.
 P. incarnata has some MAO inhibitors.
 MAO inhibitors and chocolate should not be combined.